7 Paver Walkway Design Tips From The Experts

 “Any Joe Schmo can come in and lay pavers exactly where your builder walkway was, but that uses no creativity,” Frisch says.
 “Why keep that 90-degree angle?
 Why not flare it out a bit, add some curves, add some character?

-“You have curvy beds, round plants, why should the sidewalk have to be straight and harsh?”Paver walkway in Orlando, FL
+“You have curvy beds, round plants, why should the walkway have to be straight and harsh?”Paver walkway design with a curve

 “Flare it out to six feet where it meets the driveway, and four feet the rest of the way,” he suggests.
 “Think outside the box.”Flared paver walkway